 If anyone saw the oversteer or understeer collision occur, get witness statements as well as their contact information.
 If there are any nearby security cameras, they may have captured video footage of the wreck.

-You do not have to hire a lawyer to file an insurance claim but you should at least consult with one.
+You do not have to hire a car accident lawyer in Birmingham to file an insurance claim, but you should at least consult with one because handling insurance claims on your own is daunting, tedious, and often unsuccessful.
 Most law firms offer a complimentary case review for new clients.
-An attorney can:

 If you were injured by a negligent driver in Alabama, a Birmingham car accident lawyer can help you pursue the maximum compensation and avoid mistakes such as overlooking certain damages or accepting a low settlement.